cmg777/starter-academic-v501/content/home/researchLab.md

 <center>
 {{% callout note %}}
 What is luminosity-based GDP?
-How is changing over time and across space?
+How is it changing over time and across space?
 {{% /callout %}}
 </center>